Are R&D Tax Credits Available in Maine?

 • Research expense tax credit is governed by statute 36 §5219-K.

-• Qualified research expenses are limited to those expenses incurred in the state of Maine.
+• Qualified research expenses (QREs) are limited to those expenses incurred in the state of Maine.

-• The credit can be carried forward for up to 15 years.
+• The unused portion of the Maine research credit can be carried forward for up to 15 years.
+The unused portion includes the amount that is left over after the tax liability is reduced to zero.

 Maine R&D Tax Credit Case Study